-Eventually, Howe played for the Detroit Red Wings and Hartford Whalers, both of the National Hockey League (NHL), as well as the Houston Aeros and New England Whalers, of the World Hockey Association.
+Howe would later play for the Detroit Red Wings and Hartford Whalers, both of the National Hockey League (NHL), as well as the Houston Aeros and New England Whalers of the World Hockey Association.
 A four-time Stanley Cup champion with the Red Wings, Howe also won six Hart Trophies as the league’s most valuable player and six Art Ross Trophies as the leading scorer.

-He’s the only player to compete in the NHL in six different decades—including the 1940s through the 1980s and again in 1997—and he was the inaugural recipient of the NHL Lifetime Achievement Award in 2008.
+He’s also the only player to compete in the NHL in six different decades – including the 1940s through the 1980s and again in 1997 – and was the inaugural recipient of the NHL Lifetime Achievement Award in 2008.

 Howe was one of six legendary Canadian hockey players featured on a six-stamp souvenir sheet commemorating the 50th NHL All-Star Game, which was held Feb.
 6, 2000, in Toronto.

-Issued by Canada Post, each 46-cent stamp measures 42 mm by 42 mm while the sheet measures 160 mm by 204 mm.
+Issued by Canada Post, each 46-cent stamp measures 42 millimetres by 42 millimetres while the sheet measures 160 millimetres by 204 millimetres.
 Printed on Tullis Russell Coatings paper, the sheet also features Wayne Gretzky, Maurice Richard, Doug Harvey, Bobby Orr and Jacques Plante.

 Combining canvas illustration and computer design, artists Dan Fell and Vincent McIndoe designed the stamps, which feature action vignettes depicting the players on the spotlighted ice surface.
-The all-star logo is flanked by vignettes of the silhouettes of Maple Leaf Gardens and the Air Canada Centre—sites of the first and 50th NHL All-Star Game.
+The all-star logo is flanked by vignettes of the silhouettes of Maple Leaf Gardens and the Air Canada Centre—the site of the first and 50th NHL All-Star Game, respectively.
 Each star in the row of five along the bottom of the souvenir sheet symbolizes ten years of All-Star match-ups.